liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 2. The default amount of memory available has been increased.

-The prescribed script modifications are now complete for your @product@ installation on JBoss.
+The prescribed script modifications are now complete for your @sharepoint@ installation on JBoss.
 Next you'll configure the database and mail.

 ## Database Configuration

-The easiest way to handle your database configuration is to let @product@ manage your data source.
-The [Basic Configuration](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#using-the-built-in-data-source) page lets you configure @product@'s built-in data source.
+The easiest way to handle your database configuration is to let @sharepoint@ manage your data source.
+The [Basic Configuration](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#using-the-built-in-data-source) page lets you configure @sharepoint@'s built-in data source.
 If you want to use the built-in data source, skip this section.

 This section demonstrates configuring a MySQL database.
 If you're using a